cube-planning/slate/source/index.html.md

 ]
 ```

 This endpoint retrieves values stored in the OLAP cube for a given company.
-Any record with a `null` ID is a calculated value whereas records with IDs are values explicitely stored in the cube.
+Any record with a `null` ID is a calculated value (i.e. rollups) whereas records with IDs are values explicitly stored in the cube.

 Data can be narrowed down to various slices by providing dimension paths for top level dimensions (Account, Scenario, etc).
-These slices can be specified in any of the following ways
+These slices can be specified in any of the following ways:

 ### Top Level Dimension Names With String Path Names